informalsystems/vdd/blockchain/blockchain.md

 Commit messages are used to establish proof that a certain block is on the blockchain.

-We now make explicit some invariants a correct validator must ensure.
+We now make explicit some invariants a correct validator node must ensure.
-We consider a predicate `valid` over blocks, and `precommit`
+We us from the [consensus algorithm][arXiv] the predicate `valid` over blocks, and `precommit`
-     messages of the [consensus algorithm][arXiv].
+     messages.
-Correct validators use *valid* to ensure the soundness requirements of
+Correct validator nodes use *valid* to ensure the soundness requirements of
      the blockchain [TMBC-SOUND-?], and send *precommit* messages only for blocks for which *valid* evaluates to true.

 #### **[TMBC-INV-CORR-PROC-VALID]**:

-There is a predicate `valid` over a block (and the prefix of the chain, which we omit in the notation for now).
+There is a predicate `valid` over a block (and the prefix of the chain, which we omit in the notation).
-In particular, if *valid(b)* evaluates to true at a correct validator,
+In particular, if *valid(b)* evaluates to true at a correct validator node,
-     then *b.Validators = b'.NextValidators* of the block *b'* of
+     then *b.Validators = pred'.NextValidators* of the block *pred* of
      height *h - 1* of the blockchain;